-- I. Provide the Daily Cost Factor in the timely fashion. - II.
+- I. Provide the Daily Cost Factor in a timely fashion. - II.
 Provide a number that depicts, as accurately as possible, the true cost of owning the fund daily. - III.
 The chosen methodology should factor potential adjustments on a going forward basis. - IV.
 Monitoring and quality controls should be in place to ensure a high level of accuracy in the methodology to prevent/mitigate the need for correction.
-For example, it is strongly encouraged that new controls need to be developed for cost reporting, including process flow maps to be determined, in the following 4 scenarios: - 1.
+For example, it is strongly encouraged that new controls need to be developed for cost reporting, including process flow maps to be determined, in the following four scenarios: - 1.
 Manager using discretion to lower fees; - 2.
 New funds; - 3.
-New series; - 4.
-Error Corrections.
+New series; and - 4.
+Error corrections.